Pest Control contractors in

 What license do I need for pest control work in Scarborough, ME?

-Maine requires a Commercial Pesticide Applicator License through the Maine Board of Pesticides Control.
-You must pass both core and category-specific exams, with annual continuing education requirements.
+You need a Commercial Pesticide Applicator License from the Maine Board of Pesticides Control, with Category 7A for general pest control.
+This requires passing both core and category-specific exams, plus 20 hours continuing education every 5 years.

 What insurance do pest control contractors need in Maine?